Ng\^o support theorem and polarizability of quasi-projective commutative group schemes: Picard groups of commutative algebraic groups

-In our context we will apply it as follows \begin{lemma} Let $X$ be a smooth quasi-projective variety and $\cL$ an ample line bundle on $X$.
+\begin{lemma} Let $X$ be a smooth quasi-projective variety and $\cL$ an ample line bundle on $X$.
 Suppose the first Chern class of $\cL$ vanishes.
-Then $X$ is quasi-affine. \end{lemma} \begin{proof} Let $X\subset \overline X$ be a smooth compactification with complement a normal crossing divisor (possible in characteristic zero, by Nagata's theorem and the resolution of singularities).
+Then $X$ is quasi-affine. \end{lemma}

+\begin{proof} Let $X\subset \overline X$ be a smooth compactification with complement a normal crossing divisor (this is possible in characteristic zero, by Nagata's theorem and the resolution of singularities).
 Denote by $Z$ the divisor at infinity.

 Extend the line bundle $\cL$ to a line bundle $\overline\cL$ over $\overline X$ by taking the closure of the corresponding Weil divisor.
 The Chern class of $\overline\cL$ is going to be supported on $Z$ because $c_1(\overline\cL|_U)=c_1( \cL)=0$.
-Hence there is a divisor supported on $Z$, call it $D$, such that $c_1(\overline \cL) = c_1(\cO_{\overline X}(D))$.
+Hence, there is a divisor supported on $Z$, call it $D$, such that $c_1(\overline \cL) = c_1(\cO_{\overline X}(D))$.